Lymuthien/BSUIR_OOP/lab2/README.md

 ### User Roles & Permissions
 While working with document:
-- ctrl+l - Enter admin password to manage document settings.
-- ctrl+r - Do/undo **read-only** document option.
+- ctrl+r - Give role.
 Only admin can manage.

 Notifying dont work if document is changed not from program but from storage.